 We do not charge a fee for submitting remediation certificate applications.

 - We share all applications on our Public Notice of Application page to encourage public participation in the approval process.

 - Anyone who believes that they may be directly and adversely affected by an application can file a statement of concern (SOC).
 If we receive an SOC, it may take us longer to process the application.

 - Once we make a decision on a remediation certificate application, we will post a notice on our Publication of Decision page.
 The remediation certificate and supporting documentation will be made available through our Products and Services Catalogue.

 Our decisions on remediation certificates are subject to our regulatory appeal process.
 An eligible person, as defined under section 36 of the Responsible Energy Development Act, may file a request for a regulatory appeal.

-We audit varying numbers of applications each year to confirm that the remediation certificate applications were complete and that the submitted documentation demonstrated remediation success.
+We audit varying numbers of applications each year to confirm that the remediation certificate applications were complete, and that the submitted documentation indicates remediation success.
 A remediation certificate may be cancelled based on a substantiated complaint or the results of an audit.